str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 * File to use: **_vectorize.csv_**

+Vectorization is a process that provides enormous performance increases when processing large amounts of data.
+Whether one is training a deep neural network on millions of images, building random forests over a large dataset, or utilizing other algorithms, machine learning makes _extensive_ use of vectorization.
+In python, the **numpy** package provides a programmer with the ability to use python-wrapped, low-level optimizations written in C, however, the technique may feel strange at first and requires some practice to use comfortably.

-Assignment 5 has a vectorization requirement so that it can run under the time limit.
+Assignment 5 has a vectorization requirement so that it can run within a reasonable time limit.
 This small section will hopefully introduce you to vectorization and some of the cool tricks you can use in python.
 We encourage you to use any numpy function out there (on good faith) to do the following functions.

 For the three functions that we have, we are testing your code based on how fast it runs.
 It will need to beat the non-vectorized code to get full points.